Jon-D-Smith/NodeBoilerplateGenerator/README.md

 Example:

-//First clone the project
+>First clone the project

 C:/JohnSmith/Desktop/ git clone https://github.com/Jon-D-Smith/NodeBoilerplateGenerator.git

-//Then choose the directory you wish to create your new project on.
+>Then choose the directory you wish to create your new project on.
 I will continue to use my Desktop directory in this example.

 C:/JohnSmith/Desktop/ node ./NodeBoilerplateGenerator/boilerplate.js ProjectName

-// Please note, the "ProjectName" will need to be replaced by the actual name of your project.
+> Please note, the "ProjectName" will need to be replaced by the actual name of your project.
 If this is left out, it will default to "Project"

 C:/JohnSmith/Desktop/ cd ProjectName

 C:/JohnSmith/Desktop/ProjectName ls
     app.js index.html styles.css

-//Once this is done, feel free to run index.html, or start coding right off the bat
+>Once this is done, feel free to run index.html, or start coding right off the bat